-With help from TransCanada workers themselves, these six people were able to shut down operations at the Livingston pipe yard and cut off the transportation of pipes to construction sites across the southern leg of the Keystone XL pipeline after police were forced to dismantle the truck to make arrests.
+With help from TransCanada workers themselves, these six people were able to shut down operations at the Livingston, Texas, pipe yard and cut off the transportation of pipes to construction sites along the route of the southern leg of the Keystone XL pipeline after police were forced to dismantle the truck to make arrests.

 “Growing up, I saw the social movements of the ’60s as very inspirational.
 The climate justice movement is our generation’s movement of that magnitude.
 It affects us all,” said Chris Voss, a farmer from Fannin County who locked down Tuesday.

-It was this mistreatment of landowners, among other reasons, that motivated Houston businessman Ray Torgerson to lockdown.
-“The fact that this corporation can check a box on a form and steal someone’s land is insulting,” Ray said.
+It was this mistreatment of landowners, among other reasons, that motivated Houston businessman Ray Torgerson to lock down.
+“The fact that this corporation can check a box on a form and steal someone’s land is insulting,” Torgerson said.
 “We are here to defend our homes and stand with landowners like Julia.”